Assistant Professor Dr. Oninye. D. Balogun, MD is presenting this free seminar

 Cornell Tech and the Roosevelt Island Seniors Association (RISA) are partnering on this free health and wellness seminar.
 Let's Talk About Cancer, will be held on July 11, 6 pm,

 at the Tata Center on the Cornell campus, at 11 East Loop Road.
-If this seminar is well attended, a series of them, starting in the fall, on a variety of topics relating to health and wellness will be
+If this seminar is well attended, a series of them, starting in the fall, on a variety of topics relating to health and wellness will be offered.

 This effort was initially spearheaded by The Roosevelt Island Women's Health Organization (RIWHO), headed by Laila Amatullah and together, the RIWHO and Cornell Tech organized a number of seminars for to the Island community.